Superior cervical ganglion: The eye

+The SCG provides sympathetic innervation to the eye and lacrimal gland, regulating vasoconstriction in the iris and sclera, pupillary dilation, widening of the palpebral fissure, and the reduced production of tears.

 Blood vessels of the skin

-The postganglionic axons of the SCG innervate blood vessels in the skin and cause the vessels to constrict.
-Constriction of the blood vessels causes a decrease in blood flow to the skin leading to paling of the skin and retention of body heat.
-This plays into the fight-or-flight response, decreasing blood flow to facial skin and redirecting the blood to more important areas like the blood vessels of muscles.
+The SCG innervates blood vessels of the skin mediates vasoconstriction, regulating body heat loss.

 Vestibular system

 The SCG is connected with vestibular structures, including the neuroepithelium of the semicircular canals and otolith organs, providing a conceivable substrate for modulation of vestibulo-sympathetic reflexes.

 Clinical significance

 Horner's syndrome

 Horner's syndrome is a disorder resulting from damage to the sympathetic autonomic nervous pathway in the head.
 Damage to the SCG, part of this system, often results in Horner's syndrome.
-Damage to the T1-T3 regions of the spinal cord is responsible for drooping of the eyelids (ptosis), constriction of the pupil (miosis), and sinking of the eyeball (apparent Enophthalmos; not truly sunken, just appears so because of the drooping eyelid).
+Damage to the C1-C3 regions of the spinal cord is responsible for drooping of the eyelids (ptosis), constriction of the pupil (miosis), and sinking of the eyeball (apparent Enophthalmos; not truly sunken, just appears so because of the drooping eyelid).
 Lesion or significant damage to the SCG results in a third order neuron disorder (see Horner's Syndrome: Pathophysiology).